s-bau/moon/README.md

 # Moon events
-A python application that displays the dates of moon events that have a strong effect on tides
+A python application that displays the dates of moon events of the next 3 months that have an effect on tides.
+Tides are usually more extreme during perigee (when the moon is closest to the earth) as well as during full and new moon.
+Tides are usually less extreme during apogee (when the moon is farthest from the earth).
-* Distance to the earth (Perigee/Apogee)
-* Position relative to the earth and sun (Full/New moon)
+The application is deployed on streamlit and the user can choose a custom start date to display a different 3-month timeframe.

 [moonevents.streamlit.app](https://moonevents.streamlit.app/)

 ### Calculations
-The python app uses [NASA's Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html)
+The python app uses [NASA's JPL Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html)
-* to determine the days of Perigee/Apogee based on the distance of the moon to the earth
+* Perigee/Apogee are calculated based on the distance of the moon to the earth
-* and to determine lunar phases based on the brightness of the moon
+* Lunar phases are calculated based on the brightness of the moon